BBC Sport: Tennis

 BBC Sport currently holds the rights to broadcast the Wimbledon Tennis Championships and the Queen's Club Championships live on its television platforms.
-The Wimbledon contract has been held by the BBC since 1927 and the current contract lasts until 2024 making it the longest such contract in the world.
-The BBC produce over 900 hours of footage that is distributed to broadcasters in 159 countries.
+The Wimbledon contract has been held by the BBC since 1927 and the current contract lasts until 2033 making it the longest such contract in the world.
+Until 2018, the BBC was also the host broadcaster for the event, producing coverage to be distributed to broadcasters in 159 countries.
 BBC Wimbledon coverage features a host of former ex-professional players including John McEnroe, Martina Navratilova, Tracy Austin and Tim Henman.
 Matches are broadcast live on BBC One, BBC Two, the Red Button, or Online via the BBC Sport website.
 Highlights are also shown on the long-running Today at Wimbledon, presented by Clare Balding, who replaced John Inverdale in 2015.
 The same year, the programme was renamed "Wimbledon 2day", with a new lighthearted magazine format, but after only one year, the format was abandoned for 2016.

 Following the trial which commenced with 2018 World Cup, the BBC broadcast all Centre Court matches from the 2018 Wimbledon Championships in 4K UHD via iPlayer.

 For the most recent tournament in 2021, the commentators included, Chris Bradnam, James Burridge, Andrew Castle, Matt Chilton, Andrew Cotter, Katherine Downes, Paul Hand, John Inverdale, David Law, Nick Lester, Dan Lobb, Alison Mitchell, Ronald McIntosh, Nick Mullins, Pete Odgers, Mark Petchey, Simon Reed, Sam Smith and Andy Stevenson.
 Co-commentators included, Tracy Austin, Marion Bartoli, Boris Becker, Pat Cash, Annabel Croft, Colin Fleming, Peter Fleming, Tim Henman, Anne Keothavong, John Lloyd, Miles Maclagan, John McEnroe, Martina Navratilova, Arvind Parmar, Louise Pleming, Chanda Rubin, Liz Smylie and Mel South.
 Lee McKenzie, Rishi Persad, John Inverdale and Simon Mundie were the reporters.
 Regular tournament weather updates are provided by Carol Kirkwood.